 CA 2020 Mom "Sponsored" Legislation

-September 26, 2018, California's governor, Jerry Brown signaled to the world, that #It'sTimeToSupportMoms by signing sweeping maternal mental health legislation.
+September 26, 2018, California's governor, Jerry Brown signaled to the world, that #ItsTimeToSupportMoms by signing the following sweeping maternal mental health legislation into law:

 With 1 in 8 U.S. births occurring here, and as California health law is often referenced as a model for other states, this bill package is expected to make a significant difference in the lives of U.S. families.